 A light jacket or wind breaker is the heaviest sailing gear for sailing in breeze on warm, sunny days.

 The peak seasons are "peak" for a reason though.
-Prices are higher and availability lower, but the weather is more comfortable with the best breezes for sailing.
-But there will be more people and most moorings will be full.
+Prices are higher and availability lower, but the weather is more comfortable, with the best breezes for sailing.
+But there will be more people, and most moorings will fill up fast.

 Yacht hire prices in the British Virgin Islands vary with the size and type of the yacht and the time of year of your charter.

-During the peak seasons, entry level forty-foot monohulls start at €265 per day and increase with the size of the boat.
+During the peak seasons, entry level forty-foot monohulls start at €300 per day and increase with the size of the boat.
 The most expensive yachts may run up to €4,000 per day for a deluxe bareboat catamaran, but a more typical cost for a fifty-two foot catamaran (sleeps twelve) is closer to €1,500 per day.